-Build a Comprehensive Electronic Symbols Library in Altium Designer
+Build an Electronic PCB Schematic Symbols Library in Altium Designer

 Electronic symbols are the basis for the CAD documents you’ll create before you prepare a circuit board layout.
 An electronic symbols library contains basic symbols and figures that are used in electrical drawings, and they need to be linked to the PCB footprints that will appear in your PCB layout.
 When you need to prepare and organize clear PCB layouts and electrical drawings, you need a reliable source of CAD symbols and PCB footprints, and it helps to access these data in your PCB design application.